akruszewski/gibl/manuscript/chapter4.md

        (valid-transaction? t)))
 ```

-We will now implement a procedure that will accept a transaction, a contract (scripting language) and return some value.
-This value can either be true, false, a number, or a string.
+We will now implement a procedure that will accept a transaction, a contract - scripting language (which is really just an S-expression), and return some value.
+The returned value can either be true, false, a number, or a string.

 ```racket
 (define (eval-contract t c)